BioMedicalImaging-Core-NYUAD/xnat-docs/docs/source/understanding_data/overview.rst

 Note that there is also a ``RESOURCE`` folder under ``Session`` which contains the output of various pipelines such as the BIDS rawdata or fmriprep output.
 This ``RESOURCE`` folder is available for every level of the hierarchy, meaning that under ``Subject`` and ``Project`` you will also find a ``RESOURCE`` folder.
+You can also read more about this `here <https://wiki.xnat.org/documentation/understanding-the-xnat-data-model>`_.
 The ``Project`` level ``RESOURCE`` folder contains files that are shared across all subjects in the project.
 For example, we store the ``dcm2bids`` configuration file here, which is used to run the :doc:`../processing_pipelines/dcm2bids` pipeline.

 :doc:`../processing_pipelines/dcm2niix` pipeline is a scan level pipeline while :doc:`../processing_pipelines/dcm2bids` is a session level pipeline.